5 Engagement Ring Trends That Are About To Be Huge

 But if you're wildly indecisive or overwhelmed by the sheer volume of options available, getting informed on the styles du jour could actually help narrow down your search for "the one" while helping you find a ring that feels both unique and timeless.

 Even if saying "I do" isn't in your near future, the trends ahead are about to be clogging your Instagram feed and Facebook timeline.
-With the help of diamond expert and jewelry designer Neil Lane, we're calling the looks that are sure to be huge into this year, and the kinds of bling we're banking on seeing everywhere.
+With the help of diamond expert and jewellery designer Neil Lane, we're calling the looks that will be huge for 2016, and the kinds of bling we're banking on seeing everywhere.

 But if you're wildly indecisive or overwhelmed by the sheer volume of options available, getting informed on the styles du jour could actually help narrow down your search for "the one" while helping you find a ring that feels both unique and timeless.

 Even if saying "I do" isn't in your near future, the trends ahead are about to be clogging your Instagram feed and Facebook timeline.
-With the help of diamond expert and jewelry designer Neil Lane, we're calling the looks that are sure to be huge into this year, and the kinds of bling we're banking on seeing everywhere.
+With the help of diamond expert and jewellery designer Neil Lane, we're calling the looks that will be huge for 2016, and the kinds of bling we're banking on seeing everywhere.